DefGuard/docs/help/mobile-client/instance-connect.md

 You can select **Remember my choice** if you don't want to be asked again.

-If you want to change your traffic routing method after your first connection go to [this section](#changing-mfa-method-after-first-connection)
+If you want to change your traffic routing method after your first connection go to [this article](instance-manage.md#changing-traffic-routing-method-after-first-connection)

 {% endhint %}